Paneer Jalfrezi Recipe

 For best results follow the step-by-step photos above the recipe card

-- 2 tbsp coriander leaves finely chopped.
+- 2 to 3 tablespoons coriander leaves finely chopped, to garnish

 Instructions